 Cleveland History Center

-Ohio History Day 2025
+Ohio History Day

-Finished design with printed t-shirts and pins
+Finished design for 2025 with printed t-shirts and pins

 1916 Owen Magnetic Diagram